Average settlement for broken tibia and fibula

 Average Settlement for Broken Tibia and Fibula | Payout Factors Explained

-The legal summaries below present the outcomes of court cases that tested broken leg injury cases.
+The legal summaries below present the outcomes of court cases that tested the average settlement for broken Tibia and Fibula leg injury cases.

 $100,000 Settlement (New York, 2024)